qdzlug/nginxplus-img/README.md

 ```

 ### Notes

-- If there are any issues with the build you will need to remediate them; the most common issues are around packages that need to be installed on the build machine.
+- If there are any issues with the build you will need to remediate them; the most common issues are around packages
+  that need to be installed on the build machine.
-- This process may rquire sudo permissions depneding on your bulid environment.
+- This process may require sudo permissions depending on your build environment.

 ## Post Build Editing

 It is possible to make changes to the image after it is built without re-running the build process.
-This requires that you use a utility such as [virt-customize](https://libguestfs.org/virt-customize.1.html).
-For example, the following code can be used to add a user, set the password for the user, add the user to the sudoers file, and inject an ssh key for the user:
+This requires that
+you use a utility such as [virt-customize](https://libguestfs.org/virt-customize.1.html).
+For example, the following
+code can be used to add a user, set the password for the user, add the user to the sudoers file, and inject an ssh key
+for the user:

 ```
  virt-customize -a theimage.qcow2 --run-command "adduser theuser"